technomancy/bussard/manual.md

 * `recharge_rate`: how quickly your collector replenishes your fuel.
 * `solar`: how quickly your battery charges (based on distance from star).
 * `comm_range`: the maximum distance at which your comm is effective.
-* `scoop_range`: the maximum distance at which you can collect mined asteroid ore.
 * `in_range`: function (takes ship and body) returning boolean for whether the body is in range of the communication system.
 An optional third argument can determine whether it's within an arbitrary range.